hdsu-bioquant/RTG-bigdata/README.md

 Tutorial
 --------

+*(a big thank to Andres Quintero for the amazing work in implementing Bratwurst in TensorFlow!!)*

 This is a short tutorial on using the `Bratwurst` R-package implemented using the TensorFlow framework.

 You can find an html document `02_NMF.html` in this repo with all code and outputs.